 Beyond these 5 most popular models of entrepreneurship, there are other types of entrepreneurs.
 For example

 - Expatpreneurs are people that decide to leave their countries and start businesses somewhere else.

 - There’s the Intrapreneur, who develops innovative ideas within a company as sub-businesses.

 - Studentpreneurs are students that have an entrepreneurial drive from a young age and start a business while still being students.

 - The Vetpreneurs are the Armed Forces veterans who start and grow their own businesses.

 - On the other hand, Antipreneurs are business owners that are against the capitalistic structure of many businesses.

 Knowing which one you are (or would want to be) cannot but give you a clearer picture of what it’ll take to make a success of the business you’re in or may want to get into.

-Should you, in the process of discovering yourself as an entrepreneur realize you’d love to receive business news, management tips and ways to grow a business, you could subscribe to the Camino Financial Newsletter for more practical and gainful insights in running a business.
+Should you, in the process of discovering yourself as an entrepreneur, realize you’d love to receive business news, management tips, and ways to grow a business, you could subscribe to the Camino Financial Newsletter for more practical and gainful insights into running a business.